isabelacmor/talks/localization-implementation-and-testing.md

 ### Objectives
 * Provide an overview on localization and tooling used
 * Show how to add localization to strings in your product
-* Show how to update tests to handle localizaed strings
+* Show how to update tests to handle localized strings
 * Show how to manually test localized strings in a local dev environment

 This talk will include code snippets, but no live coding.